|Job vacancy - Christian Aid|| || || ||** Quakers urge recognition of Palestine ** |

 Did you really believe that this war would end wars?

 Well the suffering, the sorrow, the glory, the shame

 The killing, the dying, it was all done in vain,

 And again, and again, and again, and again.

 Copyright Eric Bogle

-A sanitised version of that, omitting some of the more uncomfortable anti-war sentiments, was adopted by the Royal Brtish Legion as this year’s poppy appeal song.
+A sanitised version of that, omitting some of the more uncomfortable anti-war sentiments, was adopted by the Royal Brtish Legion as the 2014 poppy appeal song.

 White Feathers & White Poppies – the duality of man(kind)

 The Great War may be now outside of living memory, but it is still part of our inherited memory and collective DNA.
 Whatever the understanding of those who lived through it, the first world war has come to symbolise all that is dreadful, pointless and impersonal in industrialised conflict.
 It is for this reason that the commemoration of the war is important; not as a historical event, or sepia tinted exercise in nostalgia, but as a consideration of the nature of conflict itself.
 Our folk recollection of it is also singularly English in perspective; from Kitchener to Blackadder and all that came in between.
 This means that any such consideration is personal, questioning and emotionally involved.
 It could be divisive and conflicting – which is perhaps how it should be.